 Start by making the crust for the galette because it needs to refrigerate for about an hour.
 This is really just a basic pie dough recipe and you can feel free to use your favorite pie dough recipe.
 To begin, stir together 1.5 cups flour with 1 tsp sugar and a pinch of salt.
 Then add 8 Tbsp very cold butter, cut into small chunks (these are 1/2 Tbsp chunks).

-Use a pastry cutter or your hands to work the butter into the flour until it kind of looks like damp sand with some larger pea-sized pieces of butter.
+Use a pastry cutter (affiliate link) or your hands to work the butter into the flour until it kind of looks like damp sand with some larger pea-sized pieces of butter.
 Those larger pieces of butter are what will create a nice delicate, flakey texture in the baked crust.

 Begin adding ice water to the mixture, one tablespoon at a time, until it comes together and forms a dough with no dry flour left on the bottom of the bowl.
 Shape the dough into a flattened disc, wrap it in plastic, and refrigerate for one hour or until it is solid.
 Gotta keep that butter cold!